 There is a lot of reference management softwares, both as license based and freely available.
 Most of them offer three basic functions: collect references, organize them and cite in your manuscript.
 Which one to use depends on the needs and workflow of the individual user.
 Have a look at

 in Wikipedia on how the different reference management works and try to find own strategy.

 Choose a software which works for your purpose.

 One document, one reference management software.
 It’s not possible to connect a document to both EndNote and Zotero or BibTex and Mendeley.

 It could be problematic to have two libraries of the same software.
 Using groups or folders is recommended for sorting sources belonging to different ongoing projects.

 Different reference management software

-EndNote is a reference management software that's available in two versions; a desktop-based, EndNote 20, which is downloaded to your computer, and a web version, EndNote Online.
+EndNote is a reference management software that's available in two versions; a desktop-based, EndNote 21, which is downloaded to your computer, and a web version, EndNote Online.
 The web version has fewer features, but is usually sufficient for students.
 Employees and students at KTH have access to both versions.
-EndNote is available for Mac and Windows and works with Microsoft Word.
+EndNote is available for Mac and Windows.
+EndNote Online works with Microsoft Word.
 EndNote 21 works both with Microsoft Word and Google Docs.

 Anyone can create an account in